ma-anwar/TeleMeThere/README.md

 Installation
 ------------

-1. Go to the Jars directory and download the jar file from there called TeleMeThere.jar.
+1. I am waiting to get a Bukkit-dev page....
 2. This plugin uses another library to use sqlite databases.
 This library was created by PatPeter.
 You need to download it's Jar file from [here] (http://dev.bukkit.org/server-mods/sqlibrary/files/5-sqlibrary-4-2/).
 His Github can be found [here](https://github.com/PatPeter/SQLibrary) and he also has a [Bukkit-Dev page](http://dev.bukkit.org/server-mods/sqlibrary/).